A Distributed Block-Split Gibbs Sampler with Hypergraph Structure for High-Dimensional Inverse Problems: Introduction

 The remainder of the paper is organized as follows.
-The AXDA approach and SPA-Gibbs sampler~\cite{Vono_etal_2019, Vono_etal_2020} are recalled in~\Cref{Sec:SOA}.
-The proposed hypergraph model is introduced in \Cref{Sec:Model}, and the associated distributed block-coordinate SPA-Gibbs sampler is given in \Cref{Sec:dist-single-algo}. \Cref{Sec:application} describes an SPMD implementation of the proposed method for a large scale image deconvolution problem.
+The AXDA approach and the SGS algorithm~\cite{Vono_etal_2019, Vono_etal_2020} are recalled in~\Cref{Sec:SOA}.
+An overview of the proposed distributed SGS is given in~\Cref{Sec:dist}.
+This section further outlines how limitations of the client-server architecture can be addressed by a fully decentralized SPMD architecture.
+The advantages offered by the latter are specifically emphasized for distributions defined on a high-dimensional space, e.g., in imaging inverse problems.
+The proposed hypergraph model is introduced in \Cref{Sec:Model}, and the associated distributed block-coordinate SGS is given in \Cref{Sec:dist-single-algo}. \Cref{Sec:application} describes an SPMD implementation of the proposed method for a large scale image deconvolution problem.
 Conclusion and perspectives are given in~\Cref{Sec:conclusion}.
-Eventually, in~\Cref{appendix:SPA-PSGLA-multi} the proposed method is extended to distributions involving multiple composite terms.
+Eventually, the proposed method is extended to the general case of distributions involving multiple composite terms in \if0\production {~\Cref{appendix:SPA-PSGLA-multi}.} \else {~the online appendix.} \fi